 Low-Code Automation: Good for Business, Great for ITDownload now

 Businesses ready to move past manual processes have many choices when it comes to digital procurement tools.
 To simplify the selection process, it’s helpful to begin with some basics.

 The first choice will be the software type.
 On one end of the spectrum, we find software options that are designed specifically for procurement processes.
 What’s helpful about this type of software is that it is built to address the most common problems and challenges procurement teams face.
 But these point solutions may also be a liability if what the team really needs is flexibility.

-At the other end of the spectrum are low-code tools that, in addition to their uses in procurement, can be easily modified to handle other types of processes and workflows.
-For teams reluctant to add yet another point solution for a single department, a low-code tool may be the best choice.
+At the other end of the spectrum are no- or low-code tools that, in addition to their uses in procurement, can be easily modified to handle other types of processes and workflows.
+For teams reluctant to add yet another point solution for a single department, a no-code tool may be the best choice.

 The reason?
-The adaptability of low-code tools means that they can also be used by team members in other departments to optimize their processes and workflows, which creates a unified, integrated system across the enterprise.
-In this sense, low-code tools are a good choice for businesses that expect to scale processes at some point.
+The adaptability of no-code tools means that they can also be used by team members in other departments to optimize their processes and workflows, which creates a unified, integrated system across the enterprise.
+In this sense, no-code tools are a good choice for businesses that expect to scale processes at some point.

 Digital procurement tools, features, and benefits

 |Integrations||– Enhances the components of the existing tech stack to avoid data silos|